sanity-io/sanity-plugin-mux-input/README.md

 > **NOTE**
 >
-> This is the **Sanity Studio v2 version** of sanity-plugin-mux-input.
+> This is the **Sanity Studio v3 version** of sanity-plugin-mux-input.
 >
-> For the v3 version, please refer to the [main branch](https://github.com/sanity-io/sanity-plugin-mux-input).
+> For the v2 version, please refer to the [studio-v2 branch](https://github.com/sanity-io/sanity-plugin-mux-input).

 This is a plugin that let you use [Mux](https://www.mux.com) video assets in your Sanity studio.